manojtpillai/kubuculum/README.md

 k8s worker nodes.
 It also provides more reasonable parameters for the fio test.

-The output is collected in the bench_fiorand sub-directory in the run output directory.
+fio output is collected in the *bench_fiorand* sub-directory in the run output directory.
 The key metric for this benchmark is IOPS, and the relevant output from the run is shown below:

 ```
 # cat run_2020-08-12_1597246044/bench_fiorand/fio-pjkt4/fio.randread.run.txt | grep -A 1 "All clients"